dotnet/EntityFramework.Docs/entity-framework/core/get-started/overview/install.md

 ## Prerequisites

 * EF requires the most recent [.NET SDK](https://dotnet.microsoft.com/en-us/download).
-  * At runtime, EF Core requires a recent version of .NET --see [_EF Core releases)](xref:core/what-is-new/index) to find the minimal .NET version needed for the version of EF Core that you want to use.
+  * At runtime, EF Core requires a recent version of .NET.
+See [_EF Core releases_)](xref:core/what-is-new/index) to find the minimal .NET version needed for the version of EF Core that you want to use.

 * You can use EF Core to develop applications on Windows using Visual Studio.
 The latest version of [Visual Studio](https://visualstudio.microsoft.com/vs) is recommended.